 Cloud Observability automatically runs a heuristic to determine and display the critical path of a given trace, using a black line.
 During a request, a parent span might be waiting for a child span (or even a child of the child) to complete before it can finish.
 The critical path is the time when an operation in a span is actively doing something.

 Consider this trace of a request.
 Each horizontal bar represents the full duration of an operation’s span.
 You can see that the spans towards the top take much longer, mostly because they’re waiting for the spans further down the stack to complete.
 Cloud Observability shows you the critical path through the trace, allowing you to see how long that operation was actually active during the request and to help identify bottlenecks in the overall transactions.
-Critical path
+Arrows point to black lines (the critical path) in three different spans.

 Find errors

 When errors are found on a span, Cloud Observability displays the span in red.
-The Details panel shows that there’s an error, and log of events should help determine the nature of the error.
-Error span
+The Details panel shows that there’s an error, and logs shown on the Events tab should help determine the nature of the error.

 Spans highlighted with a red dashed box are missing spans; their parent span wasn’t found in the data from the Microsatellites.
-Missing span
+Red box surrounds a missing span for the SELECT operation.

 Modify display of spans